Perinatal Consultations

 • Refer you to support and advocacy networks

-This session is intended to empower women and their families with knowledge so they can decide if they want any genetic testing.
+This session is intended to empower patients and their families with knowledge so they can decide if they want any genetic testing.
 The decision to request or refuse any genetic test is entirely up to the patient.

 Non-Invasive Prenatal Screening